Roby Brock

-Roby Brock is a media executive, journalist, and political reporter in Arkansas.
+Roby Brock is an American media executive, journalist, and political reporter in Arkansas.
 He hosts a television show and radio show and is CEO of a media company.

 His show Talk Business and Politics (TB&P) aired on Fox affiliate KLRT-TV.
 Guests have included Rex Nelson.
 Brock has written for Arkansas Democrat-Gazette and Arkansas Business.

 Education

 Brock graduated from Hendrix College in 1988.

 Career

 Brock worked on Bill Clinton's 1992 presidential campaign.
 He also worked for Arkansas governor Jim Guy Tucker.
 Brock was the initial director of Arkansas' State Election Commission and ran for a state senate seat.